 Is This Occupation a Good Fit for You?

+Find out if your interests, personality type, and work-related values are suitable for this career by doing a thorough self assessment.
 If you have the following traits, an urban planning career may be a good fit for you:

 Occupations With Related Activities and Tasks